 In autumn 2022 a second flock was started on Orkney’s mainland, initially with ewe lambs, a ‘nanny’ ewe and a wether lamb as companion for their future ram.
 In July 2023 ram Lochend Carl-Henrick joined the flock, settling with his wether companion.
 They hope to have their first lambs in spring 2024.

-Marianne’s flock at Burnside, a Flock within a Flock
+Marianna’s flock at Burnside, a Flock within a Flock

 GOT SOME QUESTIONS?